Investigator Studies Program (MISP): Bacterial Infections

-- high-risk patient populations under-represented in Phase 3 RESTORE IMI 1 and 2
+- Clinical evaluation of imipenem/relebactam for the treatment of proven or suspected infections in high-risk patient populations under-represented in Phase 3 RESTORE IMI 1 and 2.

-- For example: HAP/VAP with high incidence of KPC/CRE, Pseudomonas that is resistant to other cephalosporin/beta lactamase inhibitor combinations
+- HABP/VABP with high incidence of KPC/CRE, Pseudomonas that is resistant to other cephalosporin/beta lactamase inhibitor combinations

 - Patients infected with or at risk for known multidrug-resistant pathogens (e.g., KPC CRE infections, MDR-Pseudomonas) or polymicrobial infections; this may include immunocompromised patient populations